 The Legend of the Pink Bluebonnet

-Like the legend of the bluebonnets, the legend of the pink bluebonnets also begins with a child, two in fact.
-These children, a brother and sister, were walking with their grandmother on their way to church.
+Like the legend of the bluebonnets, the legend of the pink bluebonnets also begins with a child.
+Two, in fact.
+These children, brother and sister, were walking with their grandmother on their way to church.
 As they walked, the children admired the wildflowers in the field.

 “Grandma, what’s that?” the little girl asked.

 As the grandmother began to explain that every once in awhile a rare white bluebonnet can be found growing among the blue flowers and that many believe the Lone Star flag was inspired by a patch of white flowers amid all of the blue ones, her brother cried out in excitement from a distance.
 What was it that he found?
 A pink bluebonnet, and as they gaze upon its beauty, the grandmother recalls a story her grandmother told her in her youth.